top of page

 "What exactly did we do wrong?
 Show us the evidence."

-That question was never answered with evidence.
-Instead, it was answered with a label: bad attitude.
+That question was never answered with evidence in a manner the employees could properly examine, challenge, or verify.
+Instead, it was met with a label: bad attitude.

 From that moment, a pattern emerged that would repeat itself across eight official forums over seven months.
 Every time the employees asked for proof, the company responded with a new form of punishment.